-Coming Soon: Chess extendable table by Søren Nissen and Ebbe Gehl
+New in-store: Chess extendable table by Søren Nissen and Ebbe Gehl

 Now experts in extending tables, Søren Nissen and Ebbe Gehl have just released their latest design, the Chess table.
 Another masterclass in mixed materials, the Chess uses oil-burned steel, solid wood and a white Corian surface.
 A 100cm central butterfly-leaf lengthens the table from either 200 to 300cm or 240 to 340cm.

 Chess table by Søren Nissen and Ebbe Gehl